python/cpython/Doc/extending/newtypes.rst

 Here you can put a string (or its address) that you want returned when the Python script references ``obj.__doc__`` to retrieve the doc string.

-Now we come to the basic type methods---the ones most extension types will implement.
+Now we come to the basic type methods -- the ones most extension types will implement.